-Coastal Carolina University's Virtual Private Network (VPN) allows the user to securely connect to the University's network resources from off campus.
+Coastal Carolina University's Virtual Private Network (VPN) allows the user to securely connect to the University's network resources on campus and off campus.
 VPN is intended for, but not limited to, those who need secured access to campus resources, sensitive systems and files in network folders.
 VPN access is an excellent alternative to taking sensitive data off campus.

 - ITS Service Center

 How to obtain VPN access